sindresorhus/p-event/readme.md

 Wait for multiple event emissions.
 Returns an array.

-**Note**: The returned array will be mutated when the event is emitted.

 This method has the same arguments and options as `pEvent()` with the addition of the following options:

 #### options